dessa-oss/atlas/api_docs/templates/mnist_example.md

 Also, notice how we split the dataset above into training and test data.
 Because of this, when we turn `load_data` into a stage for Foundations to manage, we'll need to use the `.split()` [function](../running_stages/#split) in the driver file so that we correctly capture the number of returned values.

 ##2.
 Prepare the data
-Now that we have the data available, we need to reduce the images down into a vector of pixels so that our MLP model can properly understand the inputs.
+Now that we have the data available, we need preprocess the data to ensure that our model can properly handle it.
+For example,  we will need to reduce the images down into a vector of pixels so that our MLP model can properly understand the inputs.
 We also want to normalize the pixel values from grey-scale to values between 0 and 1, as well as encode the outputs to values between 0-9 so we can classify the values in the images.
 In the model.py lets add a new function:

 ```python
 """